SpegalDev/HighSpell-Discord-WikiBot/README.md

 ----------

+All of the bot's code is in `bot`.
 You'll need to go into `index.js` and fill out the first three variables.
 Pretty self-explanitory for what they are.